vhaudiquet/ubuntu-project-docs/docs/staging/freezes/freeze-exceptions.md

 instructions for your request bug.

-## Packageset FFe delegations
+## Packageset FFE delegations

-From time to time the `ubuntu-release` team will delegate the responsibility of reviewing Feature Freeze exceptions (FFe) for a packageset to one or more designated individuals who are not members of the Release Team.
+From time to time the `ubuntu-release` team will delegate the responsibility of reviewing Feature Freeze Exceptions (FFE) for a packageset to one or more designated individuals who are not members of the Release Team.

 Delegates are expected to be Ubuntu Developers with upload rights to the